31edgar/TrackME/README.md

 # TrackME
-A To-Do list application made using JavaFX Swing.
+A To-Do list application made using Java Swing.

 So far, it only includes default habits that cannot be changed.
 I'm currently working on a system that will allow users to add their own custom habits.